vbiancacci/warwick-legend/README.md

   - setNeutronYieldBias

 ### Step Macro
-Macro to adjust whether additional output (additional to the Ge77 production) is recorded in the first place
+Macros to adjust whether additional output (additional to the Ge77 production) is recorded in the first place

 /WLGD/step/
   - getDepositionInfo (multiplicity and energy deposition in the detectors)